teresaPap/lemon-pie/README.md

 # Lemon Pie

+_Archiving this repository, as it is not being maintained anymore.
+Feel free to clone and run it locally._

 ### An Interactive Prototyping Tool
 A web tool for creating interactive prototypes by creating links between mockup images.

 Built with Angular 9 and Firebase.

+Created as part of my Bachelor's Thesis.

 ## Latest stable environment
 * node v12.16.3